 - Raipur, Durg, and Cuttack are important urban centers in the basin.

-- The Mahanadi basin has a favorable industrial climate due to its rich mineral resource and adequate power resource.
+- The Mahanadi basin has a favorable industrial climate due to its rich mineral resources adequate power resources

-- Important industries are Iron and Steel plant at Bhilai, aluminium factories at Hirakud and Korba, paper mill near Cuttack, and cement factory at Sundargarh.
+- Important industries are the iron and steel plant at Bhilai, aluminum factories at Hirakud and Korba, a paper mill near Cuttack, and a cement factory at Sundargarh.

 - Other industries are sugar and textile mills.